Frequently Requested Statistics on Immigrants and Immigration in the United States

 - Check out our State Immigration Data Profiles for more information on the workforce characteristics of immigrants and the U.S. born in the United States, each of the 50 states, and the District of Columbia.

 How many U.S. children live with immigrant parents?

 "Second-generation immigrant children"—any native-born child with at least one foreign-born parent.

-"First-generation immigrant children"—any foreign-born child with foreign-born parents.
+"First-generation immigrant children"—any foreign-born child.

 "Children with immigrant parents"—both first- and second-generation immigrant children.